 Researchers think that our population’s large-scale move from rural to urban settings reduced childhood exposure to germs and bacteria.
-Called the hygiene hypothesis, doctors have learned that without early exposure to microorganisms and antigens, children may not build a strong immune tolerance, which has led to increased rates of AD and other atopic conditions such as asthma and allergic rhinitis.2
+Called the hygiene hypothesis, doctors have learned that without early exposure to microorganisms and antigens, children may not build a strong immune tolerance, which has led to increased rates of atopic dermatitis and other atopic conditions such as asthma and allergic rhinitis.2

 These doctors found that moderate doses of the UVB irradiation that comes from sun exposure actually has a protective effect on skin.
-(We’re not talking about sun exposure that leads to burns, which actually has the opposite effect and makes AD symptoms worse and increases the risk of skin cancer.)
+(We’re not talking about sun exposure that leads to burns, which actually has the opposite effect and makes atopic dermatitis symptoms worse and increases the risk of skin cancer.)
 Moderate, or suberythemal, amounts of UV-B, actually improves the way the skin barrier and its antimicrobial defenses work.

 Additional study findings:

-Moderated immune activity by decreasing production of superantigens
+- Moderated immune activity by decreasing production of superantigens

 How much sun is enough sun?